What Are Cookies?

 - Advertising (Targeting) Cookies: Used to make advertising messages more relevant to you and your interests.
 They also perform functions like preventing the same ad from continuously reappearing, ensuring that ads are properly displayed, and in some cases selecting advertisements that are based on your interests.

 Most web browsers allow you the ability to control cookies through their browser settings.
 For more information about how to reject, disable or delete cookies, please review your browser’s help menu.
-To learn more, refer to the support instructions for each browser (e.g., Firefox, Chrome, Safari, Edge, or Internet Explorer).
+To learn more, refer to the support instructions for each browser (e.g., Firefox, Chrome, Safari, or Edge).
 You may disable cookies in your browser; however, our website may not work properly if you do.

-For questions regarding this policy, please contact our chief information officer:
+For questions regarding this policy, please contact our deputy chief information officer:

 1300 Elmwood Ave.
 Buffalo, New York 14222